CarleighJoCrabtree/SESUG2025_PROCSQLCaseStudy/README.md

 3. Solution.sas contains the full code.
 Use this if you would prefer just watch me.
 4. Modifications.pdf contains the full code with keywords that will be added highlighted.
 Use this if you miss a keyword.
 5. PROCSQLCaseStudy.pdf contains introductory slides.
 6. The data folder contains some data used in this HOW.
 The files are too large for github so some data sets were limited in the number of rows.
+The data is already in VFL, therefor these are not necessary files for the HOW.

 # PROC SQL Case Study